UAS Space Review

 Senior officers and external-facing UAS sections will move to a new location in the Radcliffe Humanities Quarter, after the opening of the Schwarzman Centre for the Humanities; providing a welcoming ‘front door’ to the University.

-• Core administration hub, Worcester Street and the Malthouse
+• Professional Services hub, Worcester Street and the Malthouse

 Core UAS functions will move into a collection of units around Worcester Street and the Malthouse.
-This will create a more cohesive administrative hub, leading to improved collaboration and efficiency.
+This will create a more cohesive professional services hub, leading to improved collaboration and efficiency.

 Proposed long-term location of UAS teams